 When a plastic ring shuts your beak

 What does a stork do when his love for junk food ensnares his beak in a plastic ring?
-What does he do when he finds himself on a mound of opalescent packets containing the very stuff he craves for—colorful junk food trashed generously by his human friends?
+Picture his paradox: he finds himself on a mound of opalescent packets containing the very stuff he craves for—colorful junk food trashed generously by his human friends?
 The trap is so effective that he can't eat anything.
 However, that doesn't mean he can't smell.
 And the redolence only fuels the irony as it keeps tightening the lifeless plastic.
 Unlike the typical noose, it won't kill him quickly.
 His death may be nigh, but the process will be slow.
 Glacially slow.

 Does he introspect, tracing back the chain of events that got his beak caged in the ring?
 Or does he start praying—negotiating a trade—resolving to quit junk food forever in exchange for a chance to escape the annular trap?
 Nah!
-He is addicted to this junk.
+He is addicted.

 According to a Hindi idiom, when a jackal gets scared to death, it runs towards the city.
 Trouble is alluring.
-Not unlike the jackal, our starving stork flies towards the city.
+Emulating the jackal, the stork flies inland, towards the very source of the good stuff.
 Unfortunately, he gets nothing but disappointment.
-People either hide the good stuff inside their homes or they dump it on the shore, far away from the city.
+People either hide junk food inside their homes or dump it on the shore, far away from the city.
 Both are unreachable now.
 He has starved for days.
 He looks frail, almost sedentary.
 More importantly, he has become more noticeable.

 One day, a clasp around his shrunken body wakes him from his slumber.
 In that moment of half-consciousness, it occurs to him that this may very well be the end, and he may not even have enough time for proper introspection.
 He thinks perhaps this is what death feels like—you become weightless, and even the grip of your predator somehow seems like a tender caress.

 Anticipating the inevitable, he closes his eyes.
 The ring slides out of his beak, and he smells fish flakes.
-He doesn't quite like the raw taste, but that's alright.
+He doesn't quite like the raw taste, but that's all right.
 Of course, he'll fly back to the mound for a feast as soon as this lady stops caressing him.

 The pictures I could never take